Reviews You Can Rely On

 Comfort

-While comfort is subjective, we gathered several opinions on every jacket and found the Mountain Hardwear Stretchdown Hoody to come out on top.
+One of our favorite things about a good down jacket is just how comfy it can be.
+They don't have all the heaviness and bulk associated with traditional winter jackets, and the instant warmth feels like slipping into a fluffy down comforter or sleeping bag.
+We gathered several opinions on every jacket and found the Mountain Hardwear Stretchdown Hoody to come out on top.
 This jacket uses a comfortable stretchy material that feels almost cotton-like.
 The fabric is not only soft, but since it stretches, it doesn't restrict your movement in any way, making it extra comfortable.
-Fortunately, there were several additional models that were almost as comfy.
+Several additional models were almost as comfy.

 The Stio Pinion Hooded has some of the softest face fabric we've ever had the pleasure of wearing.
 It's also slightly looser fitting — but not too loose — in a way that allows for maximum range of motion.
 It's so comfortable that we often forget we're even wearing this jacket.